vc4u2c/nxdev-react-monorepo-tailwind/README.md

 ## Monorepo Creation Setup

+This is how the Monorepo was setup.
+Please follow the section above if cloning the code.

 ```bash
 # This setup along with commit history describes how the repo was created
 # Download and install Node.js v20.12.0 from https://nodejs.org/en